excroll/Binance-Futures-Indicator-Trading-Bot/README.md

 <b>Attention!
 This bot is not finalized and not configured until the final, so be careful when trading on the stock exchange, I am not responsible for your possible financial losses. </b><br />

-If you have a delay of more than 1000 milliseconds, then set **Time_Sync_Tool**, otherwise the Binance API will reject your connection
+If you have a delay of more than 1000 milliseconds, then set **Time_Sync_Tool**, otherwise the Binance API will reject your connection.
+Or download https://gunbot.shop/time-sync-tool-for-gunbot/

 This project was created in Visual Studio 2022, DotNet-6.0<br />